|Atomic Mass||15.999 g.mol-1|

 - O-16, O-17, and O-18 are the three naturally occurring stable isotopes of Oxygen.

-- Oxygen is characterised with a paramagnetic property.
+- Oxygen is characterised by a paramagnetic property.